felinicolaes/AppProject/REPORT.md

 - IngredientList: is a custom ListView showing ingredients with their amounts and optionality
 - Recipe: is a custom object containing all information about a recipe

+Each activity has an xml file and the MainActivity, seeRecipeActivity and addRecipeActivity each have a seperate xml file for portrait mode and landscape mode, to optimize the user experience.

 ###Challenges
 While making this app, I ran into several challenges, the first of which had to do with the database.
 SQLlite does not support ArrayLists, while these are used in this app for storing pictures and strings.
 This problem was solved by using json.
 Json is a data format used to encode ArrayLists into Strings.